Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

-\end{prop} \begin{cory} Let $(N,J)$ be an almost complex manifold with $\nabla$ an affine connection.
+Finally, using this last equation we check by computation that $J^\star \cdot B = J\star B$. \comprf \hsq \\ Therefore, this yields the following corollary. \begin{cory} Let $(N,J)$ be an almost complex manifold with $\nabla$ a linear connection.
 Let us suppose that there exists a $J$-invariant decomposition $TN=E^+ \oplus E^-$ such that the torsion $T$ of $\nabla$ satisfies the conditions (\ref{conditions-B}).
 Let $J^\star= J_{|E^+}\oplus -J_{|E^-}$.
-Then the $\star$-stringy harmonicity with respect to $J$ is exactly the stringy harmonicity with respect to $J^\star$. \end{cory}
+Then the $\star$-stringy harmonicity with respect to $J$ is exactly the stringy harmonicity with respect to $J^\star$. \end{cory} \begin{rmk} \em Let us remark that proposition~\ref{prop-JstarJ} is an algebraic identity, and holds in any complex vector space, or more generally any complex vector bundle $(E,J)$. \end{rmk}